 - Limping or stiffness, especially upon waking

 If you notice any of the following symptoms, book an appointment with your vet.
-Some age related conditions can be cured, others may be managed to relieve symptoms and slow down progression of the disease.
+Some age-related conditions can be cured, others may be managed to relieve symptoms and slow down the progression of the disease.